 - Shoes- No shoes, no shirt, no service.
 Depending on my plans for the trip.
 I may have some sandals, one pair of heels, and one or 2 flats.
 I hate traveling during the winter time because boots take up the most space.
 In that case, I try to wear my bulkiest shoe to the airport.
 I also make sure that shoe matches the most clothing so I don’t have to pack multiple boots.

-Well, I guess I really don’t have that many essentials.
+Well, I guess I really don’t have that many travel essentials.
 Clothes and shoes take up the bulk of my suitcase and the makeup too.
 My makeup brushes have their own bag so… yeah.
-Anyways, that’s all I can think of so I guess that essential.
-What are some things that you absolutely must travel with?
-Is there a reason?
-Let me know!
+Anyways, that’s all I can think of so I guess those are travel essentials.

 Thanks for Reading my Rant,